Synook/elfhex/README.md

 ### Development

 This project uses Python 3.6 and `pipenv`.
 In order to install dependencies, run `pipenv install --dev`.
 The program can then be run using `python -m elfhex`.
 To execute the tests, run `pytest`.

+There are some pre-commit hooks that check for certain formatting and other issues, which can be installed using `pre-commit install`.
+Run [`black .`](https://black.readthedocs.io/en/stable/) to auto-format changes, and `flake8` to check for PEP 8 violations.

 To build a package, first generate `requirements.txt`, and then use `setuptools` to build the distributable artifacts.